 IMPORTANT PROPORTIONS: Length of body from the point of shoulder to the point of buttock is equal to the height at the withers.
-Length of skull is 4/10 of the total length of skull.
-Length of muzzle is slightly less than half the length of the whole head.
+Length of muzzle is 4/10 of the total length of the head.
 Depth of chest is slightly less than half the height at the withers.